skarmach/getdata-005-courseproject/README.md

 ---
-title: "getdata-005 Course Project"
-author: "skarmach@gmail.com"
-date: "Friday, July 25, 2014"
 output: html_document
 ---
 This repository contains R code and data files submission for getdata-005 Course project.
-Here is the description of each file:
+Here is the list and description of files include with this dataset:

+###README.md
+It is the document that you are reading now.

 ###run_analysis.R
-This is the script that reads raw files, cleans and organizes data and writes the clean data out to a 'txt' file called "tidydata-agg-csv.txt".
+This script reads files with:

+1. training and test data from the accelerometers and gyroscopes from wearable fitness devices.
+2. data mapping certain codes to their descriptive labels

+The script tidies the data up for analysis by:

+1. adding in descriptive labels
+2. retaining only desired measures (means and stds)
+3. merging training and test data
+4. converting categorical fields to factors

+The output of this script are two 'txt' files called "tidydata-csv.txt" [data in original granularity] and "tidydata-agg-csv.txt" [measures aggregated as averages of activity and subject].
 The written data is in CSV format.
 It can be read with the following command:
 ```
 DAT <- read.csv("tidydata-agg-csv.txt")
 ```